PatrickRutledge/RunChart-MicrosoftStore/README.md

 # Run Chart Visualization

+**Microsoft Store Desktop Application** - Professional statistical process control charts for Windows.

+> **📦 This repository contains the dedicated Microsoft Store version** built with Vue.js and packaged as MSIX.
+For other Run Chart implementations, see [RunChart-Goal](https://github.com/PatrickRutledge/RunChart-Goal).

 A professional desktop application for creating statistical process control (SPC) charts, built with Vue.js and packaged for the Microsoft Store.

 ## 🚀 Features